amaximov/Shapes-API/documentation/data-model.md

 - Sometimes a single `video_id` will contain multiple songs.
 - In these (rare) cases, add the duplicate `video_id` to each song, then manually create entries for each song in the `multisong_vid` table.
-- The `multisong_vid` table is to distinguish cases like these from duplicate songs in the database.
+- The purpose of the `multisong_vid` table is to distinguish cases like these from duplicate songs in the database.

 ---